This handbag can call you an Uber and find your phone

 Today, a new line of bags drops from a startup called Bee & Kin.
 These colorful leather bags are equipped with “smart buttons” that you can program to do a range of tasks, from calling an Uber to launching a playlist to locating your phone.

 The idea is for the user to personalize the functionality of the bag to suit her needs.
 Some early testers of the bag, for instance, have found that the button can be a clever way to get out of an awkward Bumble or Tinder date.
 When it’s clear that the conversation is not going anywhere, these women surreptitiously press the button inside their handbag, which they previously programmed to call their iPhone.
 So when their phone rings on command, they apologize, say they have an emergency, and leave in a hurry.
-“The use cases are almost endless,” says Tracy Hummel, Bee & Kin’s founder.
+“The use cases are almost endless,” says Tracey Hummel, Bee & Kin’s founder.

 Hummel launched Bee & Kin after several years of working in shoe production at Tory Burch.
 As someone who has spent her career in the fashion industry, she’s well aware that the handbag market is crowded with startups, including Cuyana, Clare V, Mansur Gavriel, Jemma, Marcher, and Sofia Fima.
 But Hummel believed there was still room for bags that incorporate just the right amount of technology in them.
 Her introductory selection of bags, which include a $500 crossbody, a $595 bucket bag, and two tote bag silhouettes (from $600 to $725), come equipped with programmable smart buttons as well as lights that help you see inside the bag.
 “I knew from the start that the lights would be a must,” she says.
 “I have wasted so much time digging through my purse for my keys or a MetroCard.
 This was a relatively easy thing to add, but it would make a huge difference.”